The 57 Best Small Business Ideas You Can Start Building Today

-If you live in a small town where a nice small house goes for as low as $40k or $50k, that’s some incredible potential for making rental income as a side business.
+If you live in a small town where a nice small house sells for as low as $40k or $50k, that's some incredible potential for making rental income as a side business.

 Whether urban or rural, giving some tender loving care to a nice property and delivering on good hospitality can create an outstanding income stream for you and even make that nice summer house a business expense!

 You need degrees and teaching certifications to teach formally at schools or even colleges/universities (and even the most useless degrees can help here).
 However, if you thoroughly know a subject, chances are there's someone willing to pay you for a bit of help.